 - On The Big Bang Theory, when a large internet bully won't give Sheldon his things back, Penny hunts him down and says (cheerfully), "I've got good news.
 Today's the day a girl is finally going to touch you in your little special place!"
 Then she kicks him in the balls.

-- Buffy the Vampire Slayer.
-In "Hells Bells" Buffy gets hit on by Xander's drunken father.
+- In "Hells Bells", Buffy gets hit on by Xander's drunken father.

 - In "Into the Woods", Buffy isn't happy when she wakes up in her bedroom to find Spike standing over her.

-- Game of Thrones.
-As well as the ones mentioned above in Literature, in "The Climb" Ygritte tells her lover Jon Snow that if he ever betrays her, she will chop off his cock and wear it on a necklace.
+- In "The Climb" Ygritte tells her lover Jon Snow that if he ever betrays her, she will chop off his cock and wear it on a necklace.

 - Odyssey 5.
 Hedonistic scientist Kurt Mendel has an attack of paranoia and is convinced that his friends are Synthetics (artificial humans).
 His former lover, Angela Perry, gets Kurt to swallow the medicine that will cure him by pointing a Beretta 9mm at his testicles.